 Overcoming a finding that you can do sedentary work at a different job can be challenging.
 A seasoned New Jersey disability benefits attorney can help by putting together a strong claim for benefits, and advocating for you throughout the process.

-How a Philadelphia Disability Benefits Lawyer Can Help
+How a Disability Benefits Lawyer Can Help

 Applying for disability benefits can be challenging.
-Working with a Philadelphia disability benefits lawyer can help to make the process simpler, as your lawyer can help you gather the paperwork and documentation that you need to put together the strongest possible application.
+Working with a disability benefits lawyer can help to make the process simpler, as your lawyer can help you gather the paperwork and documentation that you need to put together the strongest possible application.

-The skilled legal professionals of Bross & Frankel have dedicated their practice to helping people in the greater Philadelphia area apply for and obtain disability benefits.
+The skilled legal professionals of Bross & Frankel have dedicated their practice to helping people in the greater New Jersey and Philadelphia area apply for and obtain disability benefits.
 With offices in Cherry Hill, Philadelphia, Mt.
 Holly, Ventor, Turnersville, Princeton, and Media, we work with clients throughout Pennsylvania and New Jersey as they work through the process.
 To learn more about how we can help you or to schedule a free claim review call our office today at 856-795-8880, or contact us online.